How Zoos Improve the Lives of Animals

 We hope this blog has helped give you an understanding of how zoos improve the lives of animals!
 With the ongoing threat to wildlife environments and the many benefits that come with zoos, it’s safe to say that they’re essential to the long-term survival of many species.
 Not only can zoos help protect, breed, and reintroduce animals, but we can learn about them to help create a better world for them.

 At the Children’s Nature Retreat, many of our animals have been acquired from owners who could no longer keep or care for them.
 Some have been rescued from harsh living conditions and now enjoy the serenity of the Retreat.
-If you want to say “hi” to some of our animal friends, we have over 140 domesticated livestock and exotic animals from around the world!
+If you want to say “hi” to some of our animal friends, We have over 200 animals, We are open 7 days a week, no reservations required.
 You can visit us at 5178 Japatul Spur Alpine, CA 91901, or get in touch by calling (619) 320-4942 or contacting us on our website.